Police Pull Over 69-Year-Old Dionicio Fierros, Find 800 Pounds Of Stolen Lemons In His Car

 — News Flea Bites (@news_flea) August 26, 2018

-The alleged lemon thief was booked into the Indio Jail and later released after posting $10,000 bond.
+The alleged lemon thief was booked into the Indio Jail and later released after posting a $10,000 bond.
 Dionicio Fierros was driving on Grapefruit Boulevard when he was pulled over.